Gun Possession Rights Under Heller

 In District of Columbia v.
-Heller, 554 U.S. 570 (2008), the U.S. Supreme Court weighed in on gun ownership rights, ruling that the U.S. Constitution protects an individual's right to own a gun for personal use.
-Yet despite the Court's clear ruling that people may keep a loaded handgun at home for self-defense, Heller allows for certain restrictions to gun ownership.
+Heller, 554 U.S. 570 (2008), the U.S. Supreme Court weighed in on gun control, ruling that the U.S. Constitution protects an individual's right to possess a firearm for personal, lawful use.
+Yet despite the Court's clear ruling that one may keep a ready-to-use handgun at home for self-defense, Heller allows for certain restrictions on gun possession.

 What Heller Says

-The Second Amendment provides that "A well regulated militia, being necessary to the security of a free state, the right of the people to keep and bear arms, shall not be infringed."
+The Second Amendment provides, "A well regulated militia, being necessary to the security of a free state, the right of the people to keep and bear arms, shall not be infringed."

-For many years, scholars and anti-gun proponents have argued that the Second Amendment provides a right to own guns only in connection with service in a militia, and that this right should not extend to private individuals.
-That argument was roundly rejected by the Supreme Court.
-In an opinion authored by Justice Antonin Scalia, the Court held that the right to own a gun is not connected with service in a militia; rather, it is a personal right to own a firearm for "traditionally lawful purposes" such as self-defense within the home.
+For many years, scholars and anti-gun proponents had argued that the Second Amendment provides a right to own guns only in connection with service in a militia, and that this right should not extend to private individuals.
+The Heller Court rejected that line of argument.
+It held that the Second Amendment creates an individual right to possess a gun for self-defense, at least in the home.

 How Heller Affects Gun Control Laws

-Not everyone can own a gun.
-The right can be withheld from felons and the mentally ill.
+- Not allowing everyone to possess a gun.
+The right can be withheld from felons and the mentally ill, for example.

-Guns cannot be carried everywhere.
-Laws forbidding individuals from carrying firearms in "sensitive" places, such as schools and government buildings, will probably stand.
+- Not allowing guns to be carried everywhere.
+Laws forbidding people from carrying firearms in "sensitive" places, such as schools and government buildings, remain valid.

-Certain restrictions on the sale of guns are allowed.
-Laws imposing conditions and qualifications on the commercial sale of firearms will most likely stand.
+- Certain restrictions on the sale of guns.
+Laws imposing conditions and qualifications on the commercial sale of firearms continue to be allowed.

-Individuals do not have the right to carry certain types of guns.
-The right does not protect guns that are not generally owned for lawful purposes, such as short-barreled shotguns.
+- Banning certain types of guns.
+The Second Amendment does not protect guns that are not typically possessed by law-abiding citizens for lawful purposes, such as short-barreled shotguns.
 (The Court endorsed the "the historical tradition of prohibiting the carrying of 'dangerous and unusual weapons.'")